Toon Boom: Harmony

-Harmony contains the tools required to handle cutout (puppet), paperless frame-by-frame and traditional animation workflows from scanning to compositing and 2D/3D integration.
-Its toolset includes pencil lines with textures, deformation tools, morphing, inverse kinematics, particles, built-in compositor, 3D camera and 2D-3D integration.
-Users can also draw animation directly into the software, using a graphics tablet.
+Harmony contains the tools required to handle cutout (puppet), paperless frame-by-frame, and traditional animation workflows from scanning to composing and 2D/3D integration.
+It’s toolset includes pencil lines with textures, deformation tools, morphing, inverse kinematics, particles, built-in compositor, 3D camera, and 2D-3D integration.
+Users can draw animation directly into the software, using a graphics tablet.

-Harmony has been in continuous development since 2005 and has been used on productions like Curious George, The Simpsons Movie, Disney's The Princess and the Frog and Winnie the Pooh, The SpongeBob Movie: Sponge Out of Water, My Little Pony: The Movie, Space Jam: A New Legacy, and The Bob's Burgers Movie among others.
-Harmony has also been used by content creators on YouTube.

-Harmony Server
+Harmony Database

-This software provides additional capabilities for teams of animators using Harmony who want to share files and manage assets from a central database that is located on a server.
+This software provides additional capabilities for teams of animators using Harmony who want to share files and manage assets from a central database.
 Its centralized database system allows the sharing of assets between scenes and enables the workload to be shared across a studio or between studios.
 It also includes production controls for managing rendering jobs and coordinating batch scanning of paper drawings.
-Harmony Server is available as an add-on for users of Harmony Advanced and Harmony Premium.
+Harmony Database is available as an add-on for users of Harmony Advanced and Harmony Premium.

 Storyboard Pro

 This software is used in pre-production to create storyboards for a wide variety of project types including 2D and 3D animation, stop motion, and live action productions.
 Storyboard Pro contains all the tools required to create storyboards and animatics.
 Its toolset includes vector and bitmap drawing tools, pencils and textured brushes, a built-in camera, audio tools, a timeline for timing control, and a 3D toolset to integrate imported 3D models.